-Phased Migration from Resizer v1 to v2
+Phased migration from Resizer v1 to v2

-Why do a phased migration from Resizer v1 to Resizer v2?
+Why do a phased migration?

-When moving to Resizer v2, you want to be build confidence that your custom front-end code is correctly resizing images at scale in Production.
-Rather than switching all of your website’s image requests to Resizer v2 at the same time, you want to be able to test the Resizer v2 implementation on a limited segment of traffic first, and roll it out to more traffic over time.
+Rather than changing all of your website’s image requests to Resizer v2 at the same time, you can test the Resizer v2 implementation on a limited segment of traffic first, and roll it out to more traffic over time.

 Technical approach